 Probiotics for Immunity – a Look at the Research

-To maintain the delicate balance of good health, immunity is a vital function in the human body.
+To maintain the delicate balance of good health, immunity (see Probiotics Learning Lab for more glossary terms) is a vital function in the human body.
 One of the most amazing revelations to emerge over the past few decades has been the role of the gut microflora in all aspects of immunity.
 We all play host to populations of micro-organisms that live in and on our body, and these populations are made up of trillions of bacteria, yeasts, and even viruses.
 Some of these micro-organisms work to help the body systems; some are benign, and some are actually detrimental to health, but whatever their effects, the majority of these little passengers like to live in our intestines where there is a plentiful supply of food sources for them.

 But what's the connection between these invisible multitudes and our immune system?
 Well, the first thing to appreciate is that around 70% of our immune system is thought to be located in our intestines, so it’s no surprise that most healthcare practitioners maintain that ‘good health starts in the gut’.
 Therefore, if you are trying to improve your immunity, then it would seem to make very good sense to keep intestinal health in optimum condition, and evidence suggests that probiotic bacteria play a key role in this4.